Course Travel & Delays:

 Can I attend from continental Europe and beyond?

 Newcastle airport is also an option, and being a smaller airport is in some ways more convenient.
 If you decided to opt for Newcastle airport you need to take the Metro to Newcastle Central Station, cost £ 2.40.
-From Newcastle Central Station take the train to Carlisle, where you change for Oxenholme, where we will collect you.
+From Newcastle Central Station take the train to Carlisle, where you change for Oxenholme, change at Oxenholme for one stop to Windermere, where we will collect you.
 This journey usually takes about three and a half-hours and a standard saver return costs approximately £ 35.00.

 Where can I stay before / after my course?
 If you are interested in spending some time enjoying the stunning scenery of the Lake District, either before or after your course, you can contact Windermere Tourist Information via their website